SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 @enduml
 ```

-The figure above focuses on the relationship between the User and their Roles.
+The figure above is a part of domain model (Appendix 2.3 Diagrams) focuses on the relationship between the User and their Roles.
 This relationship in contrast to inheritance based models provides a flexible and strict way of handling user roles - their permissions and access to the system.
 Most importantly it does not hide the complexities of inheritance into a seemingly simple abstraction and prevents the potential issues that could arise from mindless inheritance hierarchies.

 #### Relational Schema